 - Click Add Setting or Save.

-- At the bottom of the Gmail Compliance settings page, click Save.
+- At the bottom of the Compliance page, click Save.

 It can take up to 24 hours for your changes to take effect.
-You can track changes in the Admin console audit log.
+You can monitor changes in the Admin console audit log.

 When you click Test TLS connection, you might get an error that says “Could not validate certificate…” If you get this error, you can save the new mail route but messages sent from your organization will bounce.